Confidence interval: Confidence procedure for ω2

 Steiger suggested a number of confidence procedures for common effect size measures in ANOVA.
 Morey et al. point out that several of these confidence procedures, including the one for ω2, have the property that as the F statistic becomes increasingly small—indicating misfit with all possible values of ω2—the confidence interval shrinks and can even contain only the single value ω2 = 0; that is, the CI is infinitesimally narrow (this occurs when $p\geq1-\alpha/2$ for a $100(1-\alpha)\%$ CI).

 This behavior is consistent with the relationship between the confidence procedure and significance testing: as F becomes so small that the group means are much closer together than we would expect by chance, a significance test might indicate rejection for most or all values of ω2.
 Hence the interval will be very narrow or even empty (or, by a convention suggested by Steiger, containing only 0).
 However, this does not indicate that the estimate of ω2 is very precise.
 In a sense, it indicates the opposite: that the trustworthiness of the results themselves may be in doubt.
 This is contrary to the common interpretation of confidence intervals that they reveal the precision of the estimate.

 History

+Methods for calculating confidence intervals for the binomial proportion appeared from the 1920s.
+The main ideas of confidence intervals in general were developed in the early 1930s, and the first thorough and general account was given by Jerzy Neyman in 1937.

+Neyman described the development of the ideas as follows (reference numbers have been changed):

+[My work on confidence intervals] originated about 1930 from a simple question of Waclaw Pytkowski, then my student in Warsaw, engaged in an empirical study in farm economics.
+The question was: how to characterize non-dogmatically the precision of an estimated regression coefficient? ...

+Pytkowski's monograph ... appeared in print in 1932.
+It so happened that, somewhat earlier, Fisher published his first paper concerned with fiducial distributions and fiducial argument.
+Quite unexpectedly, while the conceptual framework of fiducial argument is entirely different from that of confidence intervals, the specific solutions of several particular problems coincided.
+Thus, in the first paper in which I presented the theory of confidence intervals, published in 1934, I recognized Fisher's priority for the idea that interval estimation is possible without any reference to Bayes' theorem and with the solution being independent from probabilities a priori.
+At the same time I mildly suggested that Fisher's approach to the problem involved a minor misunderstanding.

-Confidence intervals were introduced by Jerzy Neyman in 1937.
-Statisticians quickly took to the idea, but adoption by scientists was more gradual.
-Some authors in medical journals promoted confidence intervals as early as the 1970s.
-Despite this, confidence intervals were rarely used until the following decade, when they quickly became standard.
-By the late 1980s, medical journals began to require the reporting of confidence intervals.
+In medical journals, confidence intervals were promoted in the 1970s but only became widely used in the 1980s.
+By 1988, medical journals were requiring the reporting of confidence intervals.